ncxy-ying/reservation_api_app/README.md

 # Reservation API app

-This is a purely API reservation application written using Ruby on Rails with postgresql.
+This is a purely API reservation application written using Ruby on Rails.
 The main feature of this application is to parse data from different formats (currently it support 2 formats).

 ## Highlight